Why Are Jeep Wrangler Dash Lights Going Crazy? How To Fix?

 Check the modules for any error codes that may be present.
 If they have any issues, swap them out.

-PCM
+16. PCM Problem

-Reset Battery
+20. Reset the Battery

 Sometimes all that’s required is a reboot of the system.
 To do that, disconnect your negative AUX battery cable from the main negative block, and sit for several minutes.
 The longer, the better.
 See if it clears it up.